a-rhodes-vcu/unix_chat_bot/README.md

 ## Motivation
 I have always been fascinated by Chatbots and have been wanting to create my own.
-I came across a video of Open AI using their API to translate natural language to unix commands and I wanted to try to build a more simplified version of this using Python's data science took kit.
+I came across a video of Open AI using their API to translate natural language to unix commands([english_to_bash](https://cdn.openai.com/API/English_Bash_Python.mp4)) and I wanted to try to build a more simplified version of this using Python's data science took kit.

 ## Image
 ![image_1](https://github.com/a-rhodes-vcu/unix_chat_bot/blob/main/images/ScreenShot.png)